Bonita Falls

-Bonita Falls are a set of waterfalls in the San Bernardino National Forest, formed by Bonita Creek, that is said to be 370 or 400 feet (113 or 122 meters) in height, but possibly up to 495 feet high because of two undocumented drops in the canyon above.
+Bonita Falls are a set of waterfalls in the San Bernardino National Forest, formed by unnamed tributary to South Fork Lytle Creek, that is said to be 370 or 400 feet (113 or 122 meters) in height, but possibly up to 495 feet high because of two undocumented drops in the canyon above.
 It is the second tallest in the national forest, being surpassed only by 500 ft Big Falls.
 These two waterfalls are reputably the tallest in southern California.

 Characteristics

 Bonita Falls are split into three tiers, and in the canyon above are two more waterfalls.
 These two waterfalls are a 60 ft segmented and a 25 ft cascade.
 In the lower canyon, near where the creek meets South Fork Lytle Creek, the upper tier is a 195-foot cascade.
 Following downstream is a 45 ft slide.
 The final, steepest drop, Lower Bonita Falls, plunges 160 ft into the final reach of Bonita Canyon.
 The total height of the waterfall is 495 ft considering the upper two drops, and the total height of the actual waterfall is 400 ft not counting the upstream drops.
 The canyon through which the falls pass has been covered in many parts with graffiti and litter.